Thornton Bay stabilisation project to receive $1.3m in funding

 “The work will help stabilise the slope and provide significant protection to the properties and infrastructure, to a higher standard than existed before last year’s storms.
 The project aligns with the work outlined in our Recovery Plan published last year, in particular the ‘fit-for-purpose infrastructure (resilient)’ work stream,” Lawrie said.

-The primary goals of the council’s workstream are to restore, repair, build back, enhance resilience, and take care of the community and their well-being.
+The primary goals of the council’s workstream are to restore, repair, build back, enhance resilience, and take care of the community and its well-being.

-The actions to achieve these work streams are set out in the Recovery Plan.
+The actions to achieve those work streams were set out in the Recovery Plan.
 They are predominantly geared towards meeting the intermediate needs of all affected communities, such as clean-up, repairing the transport network, reopening tracks and accessways, repairing homes and properties, supporting the wider economy and rural sectors, and providing well-being support to those affected.

 TCDC said its funding application was among 35 received from councils affected by last year’s North Island Weather Events.
 A total of $73.7 million was applied for, from a fund with $42.1m to allocate.
 Councils in the Waikato region submitted applications for $22.535m, of which $5.666m was approved.